smazhara/smazhara/pii.md

 ### Scanning lexers are not enough

 Regular expressions alone are not enough to find all lexemes.
-That's why we are using them to quickly _scan_ the input and grab everything that looks like a candidate.
-Then we further _evaluate_ our candidates to filter our false positives using plain Ruby.
+That's why we are using them to quickly _scan_ the input and grab all lexeme candidates.
+Then we further _evaluate_ our candidates to filter out false positives using plain Ruby.

 Examples of lexemes that can probably be adequately identified using regular expressions alone include phone numbers and email addresses.
 Although phone numbers' regular expressions can get (quite hairy)[https://en.wikipedia.org/wiki/National_conventions_for_writing_telephone_numbers].
-Also, one can imagine overly sophisticated evaluator that checks DNS or yellow book records.
+Also, one can imagine an overly sophisticated evaluator that checks DNS or yellow book records.

 ### Lexing in general is not enough

 In order to improve ambiguous lexemes resolution accuracy we may need to do some _parsing_.
-For example, word 'Private' could be a regular word or it could be last name.
-However, in order to decide one way or another we may need to look around.
+Parsing means going one level above lexems and starting to take into account their spatial relationships.
+For example, word 'Private' could be a regular word or it could be a last name.
+However, in order to decide one way or another, we may need to look around.
 If we see 'Private <first-name>' yeah, it's a last name, all right.
-However, if we see 'Private property' then nope.
+On the other hand, if we see 'Private property' then it's likely a common word.

 ### It doesn't matter

-We don't need a 100% error proof solution.
+Yes, it doesn't matter because we don't need a 100% error proof solution.
 Remember, this is not an adversarial situation.
 Nobody is going to try to avoid detection by deliverately inserting funny delimiters and doing ROT13 substitution.
-If we accidentally leak PII to our logs we are likely going to do it big time and even our primitive filter will find it out quickly without having to resort to fine semantic nuances.
+If we accidentally leak PII to our logs we are likely going to do it big time and even our primitive filter will find it out quickly without having to resort to a nuanced semantic analysis.

 ps: I figured I'll put my (code)[https://github.com/smazhara/stockade] where my